Do you want your tribe to share the same cool email addresses suffix like @smith.org, @smith.family, @thesmithes.club… ?

 tom@smith.org snoopy@snoopymail.waf

-See the mail provider for the exact procedure (if you’re using the domain registrar’s to do this, you probably just have to change to the correct tab…).
+See the mail provider for the exact procedure (if you’re using the domain registrar’s to do this, you probably just have to find the correct tab…).

 Register and configure the family domain

-There are 2 things to configure on the domain :
+There are at least two things to configure on the domain side :

-• Set MX records pointing at the forwarding email server you chose in 1.
+• Set MX records pointing at the forwarding email server you chose.

 • Set anti-spam records (a.k.a.
 “SPF”) to allow other email providers to send upon the family addresses without being flagged as spammers